Tuck · Comparisons · Tuck vs Baby Monitor 3G

 Choose Tuck if

-• You want AI lullabies, voice cloning, scene captions, or a written sleep diary.
+• You want a curated lullaby library, scene captions, or a written morning sleep diary.

 • You travel or sleep where Wi-Fi can drop and want a Bluetooth fallback.

-• You want a real free tier to test before paying anything.
+• You want a 14-day free trial of the full experience before paying anything.

 • You like rolling product updates and active AI investment.